whitebumblebee/g2tpy/README.md

 ### License

-MIT License (assumes you have a LICENSE file)

 This README provides clear instructions on how to use the Python `g2tpy` tool, including all the options and arguments, supported URL formats, and expected output format.
 It should be easy for users to understand and get started with the tool.